lmendiboure/5G-Course/5G-Architecture/README.md

 ```
 If everythink works the following line should appear: `Connection setup for PDU session[1] is successful, TU Interface [uesimtun0, 10.45.0.2] is up`.

-You should also be able so see within the gNb Terminal and the Core Machine that an UE is now connected
+You should also be able so see within the gNb Terminal and the Core Machine that an UE is now connected.

+*Note that:* If at this point in time you encouter AUTHENTICATION issues, you should directly go to next section (2.3) and then come back here.

 **Q22.** What is a PDU session?